Maki memories: eating sushi in Japan

 Nigiri

-Not to be confused with the booze-laden Negroni, is a slice of fresh fish draped over sushi rice.
+Not to be confused with the booze-laden Negroni, Nigiri is a slice of fresh fish draped over sushi rice.
 It’s the iconic style of sushi.

-Nigiri sushi, a slice of fresh fish draped over sushi rice.
+Nigiri sushi, a slice of fresh fish draped over sushi rice

 Maki